 Another consideration for schools has to be that many parents are already feeling the financial pinch.
 What can often seem like constant requests for money, really adds to the pressure on families.

 These class fundraising ideas all involve something that will give parents, children and the wider community good value for their donation.
 Rather than just giving money in sponsorship, they will get something in return.
-It doesn’t matter whether it is material goods or a fun activity, they will get something that adds value to their life.
-This will help the school, because people will donate more generously, but they are getting something in return.
+It doesn't matter whether it is material goods or a fun activity, they will get something that adds value to their life.
+This will help the school, because people will donate more generously, while they are getting something in return.

 Sing it out